Written by Sonal Jaiswal | Evangelist, Customer Guru

 Additionally, there is a range of emotions every customer goes through while dealing with a company.
 A study published in the journal ‘Motivation and Emotion‘ talks about how certain emotions have the tendency to last long.
-The following graph might give your a clearer picture – it shows various emotions on the x-axis and the number of hours these emotions take to abate, on the y-axis:
+The following graph might give you a clearer picture – it shows various emotions on the x-axis and the number of hours these emotions take to abate, on the y-axis:

 This study concludes that sadness takes an average of 120 hours to abate while hatred precedes joy with a difference of 25 hours!
-A customer could go through a range of emotions such as sadness, hatred, desperation and anxiety if his experience of dealing with a company is bad.
+A customer could go through a range of emotions such as sadness, hatred, desperation, and anxiety if his experience of dealing with a company is bad.
 And the graph clearly tells us that those emotions take longer to forget; even longer than happiness.

-It would help companies if they take cue from these statistics while delivering customer experience and ensure that negative emotions are curbed as much as possible.
+It would help companies if they take a cue from these statistics while delivering customer experience and ensure that negative emotions are curbed as much as possible.
 Customers tend to assess a company and do business with them based on the emotions they undergo.

 According to Forrester, emotion has the most influence on customer loyalty.
 The study states that the role of emotion in building customer loyalty is far greater than that played by ease or effectiveness of the product/service!
 This is a sure sign for companies to pay closer attention to their customers’ emotions, which could help enhance loyalty and retention.
-It is not surprising that companies that have a huge, loyal customer base are the ones that respect and treat customers as human being, not transactions or numbers.
+It is not surprising that companies that have a huge, loyal customer base are the ones that respect and treat customers as a human being, not transactions or numbers.

-United Airlines’s decision to delay the flight so that their passenger could bid a final goodbye to his dying mother is testimony to the fact that emotions are what matter at the end of the day.
+United Airlines’s decision to delay the flight so that their passenger could bid a final goodbye to his dying mother is a testimony to the fact that emotions are what matter at the end of the day.
 This story shows how a small act by the airline won over not just the customer’s hearts but has motivated the customer to be associated with the airlines forever.

 In our article about ‘5 Helpful Tips for Hospitals to Enhance Patient Experience‘ we spoke about how hospitals anger their already anxious patients by asking them to fill lengthy feedback forms before proceeding to the next step, increasing their waiting time and anxiety.
 Negative experiences such as these are forever etched in the minds of the customers and act against the best interests of the hospital.
 These harassed customers will never recommend the hospital to any of their friends and folks.